 The Fort Worth Water Gardens

-have been a landmark since opened in 1974.
+have been a landmark since it opened in 1974.
 Designed by famed architect Phillip Johnson, the gardens feature three photogenic pools, including the popular selfie spot “Sunken Pool”, which famously starred in the finale of the film "Logan’s Run."
-Explore Downtown Fort Worth’s other parks, including General Worth Square
+Explore Downtown Fort Worth’s other parks.
+General Worth Square

-where John F. Kennedy gave an unplanned speech on Nov 22, 1963, and is now immortalized as a bronze sculpture, or Burnett Park, home to Jonathan Borofsky
+is where John F. Kennedy gave an unplanned speech on Nov 22, 1963, and is now immortalized as a bronze sculpture.
+Burnett Park is home to Jonathan Borofsky

 's towering “Man With Briefcase” sculpture.